applying for a licence

 After your visit to Philbeach you will almost certainly be excited, enthused, and keen to grasp the opportunity, but taking on an expost licence is a huge step for you and a major risk for us, which is why we will ask you not to contact us for seven days.

-If you decide to go ahead, you'll be making at least a five year commitment, not just to expost, but to every one of your mailbox customers, who will rapidly come to depend upon the address you have provided.
-Imagine the collective inconvenience and cost involved if hundreds of your customers, many of whom will be abroad, are forced to change their mailing address with their banks, building societies, insurance companies, the DVLA, HMRC and every one of a dozen or more other correspondents.
+If you decide to go ahead, you'll be making at least a five year commitment, not just to expost, but to every one of your virtual mailbox customers, who will rapidly come to depend upon the address you have provided.
+Imagine the collective inconvenience and cost involved if hundreds of your customers, many of whom will be abroad, are forced to change their mailing address with their bank, building society, insurance company, HMRC and every one of a dozen or more other correspondents.

 You must take time to stop, think, and consider the implications carefully and analytically before committing to the next five years.